Skip to Main Content

 Signs of aggression in dogs include:

-• Remaining still and not obeying an owner's or carer's instructions
+• Remaining still and not obeying an owner's instructions

 • Threatening growl or bark